warrenbuckley/Vale-UmbracoDocs/docs/Getting-Started/index.md

 *All the basics of using Umbraco.
 From making a local installation to extending the backend.*

 The newest major version of Umbraco comes with a lot of new big features, as well as a long list of general improvements to the CMS in general.
 I have added something about master & secondary servers.
-Going to add some more to test this.
+Going to add some more words to test this.

 * List of stuff here
 * And something else here